xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-activation-since-70.md

     - "/katalon-studio/docs/katalon-studio-activation-since-57.html"
 description:
 ---
 After installing Katalon Studio, you will be asked to activate it.
-If you currenly use a Katalon Studio Enterprise license, refer to [Activate Katalon Studio Enterprise](https://docs.katalon.com/katalon-studio/docs/activate-KSE.html).
+If you currently use a Katalon Studio Enterprise license, refer to [Activate Katalon Studio Enterprise](https://docs.katalon.com/katalon-studio/docs/activate-KSE.html).

 Every Katalon account is eligible for 30-day [trials](/katalon-studio/docs/license.html) of Katalon Studio Enterprise and Runtime Engine.
 When your trial period expires, you need to subscribe to the paid license of each product to continue using it, or the Katalon Studio free license is automatically activated.
 At any time, you can upgrade the free Katalon Studio to Katalon Studio Enterprise with a paid license without the need to re-download.